 DCF850 Vs DCF887: Comparison Of Performance And Features

-The DCF850 vs DCF887 are two DeWalt impact drivers with similar specifications but different designs.
+The DCF850 and DCF887 are two DeWalt impact drivers with similar specifications but different designs.
 Both models have a brushless motor, a 1/4 inch drive, 1825 in-lbs of torque, 3250 RPM, and 3800 IPM.
 They also have three-speed settings and a variable speed trigger.

 However, the DCF850 is much more compact and lightweight than the DCF887, measuring only 3.97 inches long and weighing 2.1 lbs without the battery.
 The DCF850 also has a slightly angled head to fit in tight spaces.
 The DCF887 is 5.3 inches long and weighs 2.8 lbs without the battery.
+Below, we discuss in detail dcf850 vs dcf887.

 DCF850 And DCF887 Features